 The answer to this question depends on what your injury is.
 It also depends on which method your doctor uses to rate your injury.

-Each one of these tables is broken down into five different categories which are number one through five.
-The higher the number of the category, the higher the permanent partial disability rating.
+Each one of these tables is broken down into five different categories which are numbered one through five.
+The higher the number of the category in which you are placed, the higher the permanent partial disability rating you will receive.

 For lumbar and thoracic injuries, the lowest rating is 0 percent which is Category I. The highest rating is Category V which is a rating of 25 to 28 percent.
 Cervical spine injuries also have a 0 percent rating for Category I, but the Category V rating is 35 to 38 percent.